ccnets-team/causal-rl/README.md

 ## **Key Points**

-1. **Causal Learning with Reverse Causal Mask**: Causal RL employs a reverse mask to better understand and utilize the causal relationships between states and actions, enhancing learning efficiency and strategy effectiveness.
+1. Introduction of Causal RL integrating reverse-environment network into Actor-Critic framework learning the causal relationships between states, actions, and values, while maximizing accumulative rewards.

-2. Develop flexible custom algorithms based on RL principles using role-based network, uniformly integrated with the latest RL frameworks.
+2. **Language Model Training with Reverse Causal Mask**: Causal RL utilizes a reverse mask during training to enhance its understanding of causal relationships between states and actions, leading to improved learning efficiency and strategic effectiveness.

 3. **Efficient Parameter Tuning**: RLTune offers a preset pipeline for parameter tuning for benchmarking, reducing the effort required in initial setups.